berkkirtay/p2p-group-messaging/README.md

 ## Considerations
 - HTTP based room messaging can be replaced by a custom protocol such that peers can communicate over a small layer on top of TCP directly.
 - For production usage, as centralized lookup server can be developed for peers to connect each other over the web.
+- Old-school password based authentication requires an additional layer of encryption.
+To improve this point, authentication must be done with user signatures where peers validate each others signatures and hashes.
+This means every user should generate their own private keys and use them for communication with other peers.
+In this flow:

+1. A user passes a public key and a signature to a peer.

+2. The peer can validate the signature with the public key and generate a authentication token for the user.
+To pass this token, the peer can encrypt it with the users public key.

+3. The user can decrypt the encrypted authentication key with his private key and start sending requests to the peer.

+4. The user can send room and message requests and the peer encrypt the room secret keys to the user which is similar to the authentication key encryption.

+5. The user can decrypt the room secret key (symmetric key) and use this key to encrypt and decrypt the messages in the room.

+6. Master peer can choose the renew the room master key and it can send a synchronization requests to the all users in a room.
+This would be easier to handle with UDP or WebSocket protocols.